-On the Alerts view, some of the alerts allows you to retrieve the associated view at the time the alert was activated.
-To access this view, right-click the alerts, and the click Show Historical View in the Details pane.
+On the Alerts view, some of the alerts allow you to retrieve the associated view when the alert is activated.
+To access this view, right-click the alert and click Show Historical View in the Details pane.

 The following table displays a list of alerts that provide an associated view in SQL Diagnostic Manager.